 Noise-cancelling headphones.
 These are ideal for busy airports and flights of any length.
-We think Bose® noise-cancelling headphones are worth the splurge, but you can also do just fine with Audio-Technica’s ATH-ANC1 QuietPoint headphones, a low-priced alternative.
+We can make a case for Bose noise-cancelling headphones being worth the splurge, but you can also do just fine with Audio-Technica’s ATH-ANC1 QuietPoint headphones, a low-priced alternative.

 Travel alarm.
 There are many virtues to a travel clock whose only bell is the one that wakes you up.
 It doesn’t struggle with network connections, it’s easier see in the middle of the night (and easier to program than most all-in-one hotel alarm clocks), and it doesn’t need a USB port to keep running.

 All-purpose portable charger.
 We like the reliable, powerful, and super-slim Anker 20000 mAH PowerCore 20100.
 Another good option is IOGEAR's GearPower Ultra Capacity charger.
 It features two USB ports that are capable of charging a phone and tablet simultaneously, because you know when one goes, the other is sure to follow.

 A good book.
 We recommend paper books, because you can be left with zero books if your e-reader goes into permanent vacation mode.
 And if you’re the type who reads travel while you travel, go with a classic that matches your destination and travel style.
 International adventurer?
 Choose Bruce Chatwin’s What Am I Doing Here.
 American traditionalist?
 Ernie Pyle’s Home Country.
 Thrill-seeker?
 Jon Krakauer’s Into Thin Air strikes an appropriately cautious note.